AlexGustafsson/larch/README.md

 Note: Larch is currently being actively developed.
 Until it reaches v1.0.0 breaking changes may occur in minor versions.

+Larch is a new service and all-around tool for managing, archiving, viewing and sharing bookmarks.
+It builds on one novel idea - Larch will one day become obsolete, but its archives must not.

+That is, Larch is designed from the ground up knowing that it may one day cease to work.
+Whether this is due to radically new CPU architectures, deprecation of the binary format or any other reason, Larch will ensure that you may keep your archives for a long time to come.

+Until then, however, Larch comes with some great features centered around a series of tools and an API.

+As a tool, Larch enables you to easily create archives of links and converting them between several formats such as WARC and WebArchive right from your CLI.

+As a service and API, Larch enables you to create and manage archives, bookmarks and share them via a lightweight server.
+It is built with complete control and extensibility in mind, centered around its API and a pluggable architecture.

 ## Quickstart
 <a name="quickstart"></a>